elotroalex/sudanphoto/pages/team.md

 * Maowia Muhammad Sharif
 * Mashaer Hassan Bakri

-It was designed with consultation and support from Columbia University Libraries and the Experimental Methods in Digital Humanities Group, particularly from Marii Nyrop, Jonathan Reeve, and Alex Gil.
+It was designed with consultation and support from Columbia University Libraries and the Experimental Methods in Digital Humanities Group, particularly from Marii Nyröp, Jonathan Reeve, and Alex Gil.